pitagg/zen-task/README.md

 - Authentication with JWT (POST /login with email and password).
 - Route /me to check logged user data (GET /me with header Authorization + JWT).
 - JWT expires in 24 hours.
+- Activity end_date is updated to the current date when it's marked as completed.

 ## Setup